andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 COMMIT;
 ```

 Alright!
 The new smaller table has been swapped in.
 Let's do one more pass to make sure any inserted rows into the former table weren't missed.

-Technically, this should find zero rows.
+This should find close-to-zero rows.
+There could be rows committed after the transaction started and weren't visibile.

-This means we’re copying from the retired table, "events_retired", into the new table "events".
+To do that, this statement copies from the retired table, "events_retired", into the newly renamed "events" table.
 ```sql
 INSERT INTO events
 OVERRIDING SYSTEM VALUE